 2. Ask yourself WHY

 Make specific goals for yourself.
-Here are a couple examples: lose 15lbs, be able to do a pull-up, get stronger legs, run a mile in under 10-minutes.
 The more specific you can make these goals the better.
 Now you need to ask yourself why you want to achieve each goal.
-If you don’t get to the heart of why you are working out, it probably won’t stick.
+If you don’t know why you are working out, you probably won’t stick to it when times get tough.
 You want to lose weight.
 Okay, why?
 Are you trying to start dating again and want to feel more confident?
 Are you worried about your health?
 Do you want to be a good role model for your children?
 Know why you want what you want.
 Knowing your “why” may be the difference between success and failure.

 3. Proper FORM is important

 If you don’t know how to do a certain exercise, you need to find out.
 Hire a trainer or simply do your research.
 Doing an exercise with incorrect form puts you at risk for injury and makes your workout less effective.
 If you goal is to have a nice butt, you better know how to squat correctly!
 The 8-Week Beginner’s Plan will teach you how to do all MFit exercises properly.